Happy couples can inspire us all, but what are they doing to make it work despite life’s trials?

 On May 17, 2047, I will walk into a banquet hall with a few hundred of my closest friends and family and celebrate my 50th anniversary.

-If I want that dream to come true, I must stay married to this woman that I made promises to love – for better or for worse.
+If I want that dream to come true, I must stay married to this woman I made promises to love – for better or worse.

-To love her for sicker or poorer until death does us part.
+To love her in sickness and health or for richer or poorer until death do us part.

-Mind you, I made that promise in front of several people who heard me say those sorts of words.
+Mind you, I made that promise in front of several people who heard me say those words.

 Despite all of those promises, many never make it to 50 years.